SAFE & COMPLIANT SAVES TIME & MONEY

 By their very nature, emergency lighting systems need to be reliable.
 But like all electrical installations, they are vulnerable to deterioration or faults developing over time and these may cause the systems to fail.
 So, it’s essential that suitably qualiﬁed engineers test emergency lighting systems regularly.

 When a manufacturing business suffers a loss of production due to an electrical problem, the ﬁnancial implications can be considerable.
 Even if only one piece of equipment is faulty and shuts down, this will inevitably have a knock-on effect on related processes.

 John Heaney (Electrical) Limited therefore recommends that businesses guard against such unnecessary and costly breakdowns by making thermal imaging of electrical plant and equipment part of their regular maintenance programme.

-Thermal imaging is a non-invasive procedure which allows the early identification of potential problems such as loose connections or over-heating.
-The highly technical apparatus scans electrical plant and equipment to produce detailed graphs, which form the basis of a full report.
+Thermal imaging is a non-invasive procedure which allows the early identiﬁcation of potential problems such as loose connections or over-heating.
+Our state-of-the-art thermal imaging camera scans electrical plant and equipment producing detailed information which forms the basis of a full report.

-Any vulnerability will be detected and put right before it can cause a costly breakdown and loss of production.
+Any vulnerability would be detected and put right before it can cause a costly breakdown and loss of production.